Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Online Learning Control Algorithm

-We use the same notation for the control policy and the control input, i.e., $\pi_{\mathrm{DAC-O}}$ and $u^{\pi_{\mathrm{DAC-O}}}_t$ respectively.
+{\bf A. Online Control Policy}: We use the same notation for the control policy and the control input, i.e., $\pi_{\mathrm{DAC-O}}$ and $u^{\pi_{\mathrm{DAC-O}}}_t$ respectively.
 The estimation algorithm constructs an estimate $\widehat{G}^{[k]}_t$ of the parameters $G^{[k]}_t$ of the system in Eq. \eqref{eq:syseq} for $k \in [1,h]$.
 Thus, the estimation algorithm estimates $G^{[k]}_t$s only for a truncated time horizon (looking backwards), i.e., for $k \in [1,h]$.
 We describe the estimation algorithm later.

 The policy $\pi_{\mathrm{DAC-O}}$ computes the control input $u^{\pi_{\mathrm{DAC-O}}}_t$ (zero knowledge case) by combining two terms: (i) {\it disturbance action control} just as in the full knowledge case and (ii) a {\it perturbation} for exploration.
 In this case, we require an additional perturbation, just as in \cite{dean2018regret}, so as to be able to run the estimation parallel to the Online DAC, the control for regulating the cost.
 Let $\tilde{u}^{\pi_{\mathrm{DAC-O}}}_t[M_{t} \vert w_{1:t}] = \sum_{k=1}^h M^{[k]}_t w_{t-k}$.
 Therefore, the total control input by $\pi_{\mathrm{DAC-O}}$ is given by \beq u^{\pi_{\mathrm{DAC-O}}}_t = \underbrace{\tilde{u}^{\pi_{\mathrm{DAC-O}}}_t[M_{t} \vert w_{1:t}]}_{\tn{DAC}} + \underbrace{\delta u^{\pi_{\mathrm{DAC-O}}}_t}_{\tn{Perturbation}}. \eeq